paulsamir2010/ERA1_S8/README.md

 ### Observations/Analysis of Results

-Train and Test Accuracy of the 3 models are more or less (around 73.5 %)
+Train and Test Accuracy of the 3 models are more or less same (around 73.5 %)

 Highest Train accuracy of 73.61 %  is obtained in 'Batch Normalization' model